-In January 2018 Minsk will host the final round of the 2017-18 UCI Track Cycling World Cup.
+In October 2019 Minsk will host the first round of the 2019-2020 Tissot UCI Track Cycling World Cup.

 In 2009 a brand new Minsk-Arena velodrome opened its doors to the best European track cyclists for the UEC Track Cycling Elite European championships.
 The event was organized at the top level.
 The UCI highly appreciated these efforts and in 2013 awarded to Minsk the biggest track cycling event – World championships.
 The event was a full success.
 Guest and participants really enjoyed the competitions as well as beautiful Minsk views.
 Numerous fans of cycling in Belarus could watch live performances of the world's leading cyclists.
 A huge media coverage gave an additional impetus to the popularization of cycling in Belarus.